Read time: 3 minutes

 To implement a custom role:

-- Create a policy for that custom role, and
+- Create a policy for that custom role.

 - Assign the role to the account member or resource who needs it.

-We strongly recommend familiarizing yourself with the concepts that power custom roles first.
+Before creating a custom role, we recommend familiarizing yourself with the concepts that power custom roles.
 To learn more, read Custom role concepts.